axbh25/smac2026-Technova-naseej/README.md

 ## Planned MVP

 1. Voice or typed skill explanation
+2. Optional private context photo
-2. AI-assisted three-step learning card
+3. AI-assisted three-step learning card
-3. Learner completion and teach-back
+4. Learner completion and teach-back
-4. Reciprocal skill suggestion
+5. Reciprocal skill suggestion
-5. English and Arabic interface with RTL support
+6. English and Arabic interface with RTL support
-6. Local storage and transparent offline fallback
+7. Local storage and transparent offline fallback

 ## Technology

+- Flutter and Dart
+- Android
 - Provider for shared application state
 - SharedPreferencesAsync for small non-critical local preferences
+- Local JSON serialization for the current skill draft
+- `speech_to_text` for short user-initiated device speech recognition
+- A testable speech-engine abstraction with a shared SpeechController
-- Flutter and Dart
+- `image_picker` for camera and gallery image selection
-- Android
+- `path_provider` for private application file locations
+- A testable context-photo service abstraction
 - Figma
 - Git and GitHub

-- Local JSON serialization for the current skill draft Camera, production AI generation, and notifications will be added gradually only when the relevant feature is implemented and tested.
+Production AI generation and notifications will be added gradually only when the relevant feature is implemented and tested.
-- `speech_to_text` for short user-initiated device speech recognition
-- A testable speech-engine abstraction with a shared SpeechController

 ## Android Reference Device

 - Hardware profile: Pixel 7 Pro